randdusing/cordova-plugin-bluetoothle/readme.md

 * connect - Connection attempt failed (Is the device address correct?)
 * reconnect - Reconnection attempt failed (Was the device ever connected?)
 * discover - Failed to discover device (Is the device already discovered or discovering?
 Is the device Android?)
 * service - Service doesn't exist (Was it discovered?
-Correct assigned number?
+Correct uuid?
 Is the device iOS?)
 * characteristic - Characteristic doesn't exist (Was it discovered?
-Correct assigned number?
+Correct uuid?
 Is the device iOS?)
 * descriptor - Descriptor doesn't exist (Was it discovered?
-Correct assigned number?
+Correct uuid?
 Is the device iOS?)
 * read - Failed to read (Not sure what would cause this)
 * subscription - Failed to subscribe or unsubscribe (Does the characteristic have the Client Configuration descriptor?)
 * write - Failed to write (Was a write value provided?)